-Anyway, I was browsing a blog linky one day and ran across this recipe for using kombucha to make gummy snacks.
+Anyway, I was browsing a blog link one day and ran across this recipe for using kombucha to make gummy snacks.

-We aren’t brewing kombucha right now, but we did recently start making water kefir, so after reading the recipe, and comments from various people who’d tried it, I decided to give it a shot with my own modifications.
-You could use fruit juice instead of keifr or kombucha, and eliminate the honey, but using a fermented, probiotic drink makes these extra awesome – and cuts down on the volume of sugary juice being consumed.
+We aren’t brewing kombucha right now, but we did recently start making water kefir, so after reading the recipe and comments from various people who’d tried it, I decided to give it a shot with my own modifications.
+You could use fruit juice instead of kefir or kombucha and eliminate the honey, but using a fermented, probiotic drink makes these extra awesome – and cuts down on the volume of sugary juice being consumed.

 Kefir Gummy Treats

 Looking for a tasty alternative to sugary fruit snacks?
 These kefir fruit treats are perfect!

 - Yield: Varies

 - Heat fruit juice/puree in a sauce pan with the gelatin until the gelatin is dissolved.